theo-armour/agenda/3-0-entities/cdsp-edu/week7/2024-05-26-three-psalms.md

 Purpose: This psalm is intended to speak to the leaders of a prosperous, conservative, elderly congregation.
 It is written in the tone, format, and style of the book of Jeremiah in the King James Bible.
 It aims to remind them of their duty to lead with kindness and to be thoughtful of those less fortunate.

-Title of the Psalm: A Call to Righteous Leadership
+Title of the Psalm:A Call to Righteous Leadership

 Psalm:
 Thus saith the Lord unto the leaders of the land,